 Overview of basic United States legal research.
 Originally written primarily for foreign law students, who are familiar with legal concepts but unfamiliar with U.S. legal materials, but useful also for the novice practitioner.

-Bloomberg Law is a relatively new legal research database combining primary law of the U.S with much of the business content that Bloomberg is known for and secondary resources from BNA, another prominent legal publisher.
+Bloomberg Law combines primary law of the U.S with much of the business content and current awareness content that Bloomberg is known for.

 HeinOnline contains a wide range of primary and secondary law, including PDF files of all U.S. law reviews back to the first date of publication.